OCamlPro/techelson/user_doc/src/quick_ref/extensions.md

     `address :: 'A` `->` `'B`

-    Relevant section of this book: [Usurpation of Identity].
+    Since `0.7.0`, relevant section of this book: [Usurpation of Identity].

     Sets the source of the testcase.
 Without this extension, the source of all transfers can only be the testcase.
 This allows to run `code` while pretending the testcase is a different live